A short trip to Thailand...

 Their breakfast buffet had a lot of vegan options - not only "accidentaly" vegan ones, but an actual serving station for soups, noodle and rice dishes and curries, all vegan.
 And of course fruits, juices, cereal (with soy milk as an option) and bread.

 I did use Ebates to get a bit of cashback on our hotel bookings, though!
-If you sign up in 2017, you get an instant 10$ credit and then percentages off once you book via certain online booking sites.
+If you sign up via my referral link, you get a 10$ credit and then percentages off once you book via certain online booking sites.
 The couple %'s in cashback added up quickly for us!

 The week went by way too fast...